 Be prepared for depressed response ripples in surrounding areas.
 Just because an area isn’t directly affected by a disaster, doesn’t mean it won’t affect your response.
 For example, after the shooting at the church in Sutherland Springs, Texas, all of Texas saw a 2-day change in response.

 Even if your prospects aren’t directly affected by the incident, they may still be affected by the news.
-Your mailing piece, emails or landing page will be the last thing on their minds.
+Your mailing piece, emails, digital ads, TV/radio ads, or landing page will be the last thing on their minds.

 During one case of wildfires in Southern California, the disaster was limited to a few zip codes and media attention lasted only one week.
-In this particular case, suppressing Southern California would not have made sense for most marketing pieces, but you should evaluate each situation on a case-by-case basis.
+In this case specifically, suppressing Southern California would not have made sense for most marketing pieces, but you should evaluate each situation on a case-by-case basis.

 Thankfully, there are few things you can do before disaster strikes to protect your business, profits and infrastructure.

 The time to prepare for a disaster is now.
 As the saying goes, an ounce of prevention is worth a pound of cure.
-Make sure your business has a solid business continuity plan in the event of a catastrophe or natural disaster.
+Make sure your business has a solid business continuity plan in the event of a catastrophe or natural disaster in your area.

-- Have a backup plan for your call center.
+Step #7: Have a backup plan for your call fulfillment center.

 If you take orders over the phone, be prepared.

 Have a customer service back-up plan.
-After the San Diego wildfires in the early 2000’s, Real Health Laboratories closed their home offices, call center and fulfillment center for 36 hours.
-As a result, product shipments were delayed for about 2 days – complicated by the fact that the company had just mailed a catalog the week before.
+After the San Diego, California wildfires, Real Health Laboratories closed their home offices, call center and fulfillment center for 36 hours.
+As a result, product shipments were delayed for about 2 days.

 Analyze your customer processes from beginning to end to map out areas where a natural disaster could disrupt your business.
 For example, keep your emergency contact list and procedures up to date and review them regularly so you’re always prepared for any disruptions.